 The special journal is usually sub-divided into a number of different journals depending on the requirements of the business.
 Each journal is used to make a chronological record of a specific type of transaction such as credit purchases or credit sales.

-Examples of sub-divisions to the special journal are shown below, and further details on the use of each of the special journals listed can be found by following the links shown.
+The examples below show sub-divisions of the special journal.
+The links provide further details on the use of each of the special journals listed.

-- Purchases journal – Lists purchases on account with vendors and suppliers.
+- Purchases journal or purchases day book – Lists purchases on account with vendors and suppliers.

-- Purchase returns journal – Lists returns of purchases on account to vendors and suppliers, and is sometimes referred to as the returns outwards journal.
+- Purchase returns journal or returns outwards day book – Lists returns of purchases on account to vendors and suppliers, and is sometimes referred to as the returns outwards journal.

-- Sales journal – Lists sales on account with customers.
+- Sales journal or sales day book – Lists sales on account with customers.

-- Sales returns journal – Lists returns of sales on account from customers, and is sometimes referred to as the returns inwards journal).
+- Sales returns journal or returns inwards day book – Lists returns of sales on account from customers, and is sometimes referred to as the returns inwards journal.

 - Cash disbursement journal – Sometimes referred to as the cash payments journal, used to list the payment of cash by a business.